Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines that contain the pattern root of a file
+Display the number of lines that contain the pattern bin in them